BerliozFramework/BerliozDocs/guides.md

 # Guides

-The guides are designed to help you use the framework in a specific situation or to learn a certain practice:
+The guides are designed to help you use the framework in a specific situation or to learn a certain practice.

+## Projects

 - [ORM](./guides/orm.md) (Object-Relational Mapping)